datastax/cassandra-data-migrator/README.md

 # Steps for Data-Migration:

-> :warning: Note that Version 4 of the tool is not backward-compatible with .properties files created in previous versions, and that package names have changed.
+> :warning: Note that Version 4 of the tool is not backward-compatible with .properties files created in previous versions, and that package names have changed (below examples would require **datastax.cdm..** instead of **datastax.astra..**)

 1. `sparkConf.properties` file needs to be configured as applicable for the environment.
 Parameter descriptions and defaults are described in the file.
    > A sample Spark conf file configuration can be [found here](./src/resources/sparkConf.properties)